 This is the scary part.
 Within minutes, we were able to access certain Dark Web forums where sellers offered their wares.
 One anonymous user in particular gave the following price list:

-The forum users were impressed with this seller’s’ ability to deliver flights bought with stolen credit cards.
-With over 200 sales, they only had 5 star reviews, some of which included the comments: “Customer service was superb.
-Delivered promptly and flights went smooth.
+The forum users were impressed with this seller’s ability to deliver flights bought with stolen credit cards.
+With over 200 sales, they only had 5-star reviews, some of which included the comments: “Customer service was superb.
+Delivered promptly and flights went smoothly.
 Nothing else to ask for in a vendor.
 Will be using them from here out.

 Another seller also offered flights, hotel and car rental packages at 30% of the retail value.
 Except they added an extra income stream in the form of illegal drugs.